Phase Uniqueness for the Mallows Measure on Permutations: Outlook and extensions

 \section{Outlook and extensions}

 The result that we have presented here is stronger than a weak law of large numbers that was previously proved by one of the authors \cite{Starr}.
 Moreover, the present argument is simpler, since the old argument used uniqueness theory for a certain type of partial differential equation.
 The old proof was not direct.

 However, the old result, weak as it is, was useful in a subsequent work by Mueller and one of the authors \cite{MuellerStarr}.
 That was a weak law for the length of the longest increasing subsequence in a Mallows distributed random permutation, when $q=q_n$ scales such that $1-q_n \sim \beta/n$ as $n \to \infty$, for some $\beta \in \R$.
 Bhatnagar and Peled considered the more general case that $q_n$ may scale with $n$ in a more singular way.
 It is therefore interesting to look for a more exact type of result than what has been presented in this article.

-The following result is true, and we will prove it in some detail in the appendix. \begin{lemma} Let us define $\{n\}!\, :=\, [n]_q!/n!$.
+The following result is true, and we will prove it in some detail in Appendix \ref{app:fourSQUAREProof}. \begin{lemma} Let us define $\{n\}!\, :=\, [n]_q!/n!$.
 Let us define

 Then for each such 4-tuple, defining $\mathcal{P}_{n,\beta}(n_{11},n_{12},n_{21},n_{22};\theta_1,\theta_2)$ to be

 we have the dependence on $\beta$, versus the usual multinomial formula for $\beta=0$:

 \end{lemma} This may be proved using similar symmetries to those already on display here, except at the discrete level.